jrc03c/pyds/readme.md

 ## `distance(a, b)`

-gets the sum of squared distances between two tensors of the same shape
+gets the Euclidean distance between two tensors of the same shape

 ---